Deadly1ne/Chaptrix/DISCORD_SETUP.md

 This guide explains how to set up Discord integration for Chaptrix automation, allowing you to receive notifications with chapter updates and download links.

+**Note: Discord integration is completely optional.** Chaptrix will work without Discord credentials, but you won't receive notifications about new chapters.

 ## Webhook Method vs. Bot Method

 Chaptrix supports two methods for Discord integration: